FahimehK/project-benson/README.md

 We need to convert the date into a standard date time object by day of the week.

-### *Data URLs with labels:*

-(used browser extension mass downloader to batch download all of these onto my local drive)

 ### *Working Steps:*